Catacombes de Paris

 “Vous ne pouvez aller de l’avant.."

-How is your French?
-My #French is dodgy but not as bad as my companion.
-I look at her face and #translate what I think the guide has said- that we can only go forward, not back.
+My #French is dodgy but not as bad as my companion’s.
+I look at her face and translate what I think the guide has said… that we can only go forward, not back.
 She looks at me with horror and I grimace.
-Ahead of us lies one long tunnel, lined floor to ceiling with bones.
+Ahead of us lies one long tunnel lined floor to ceiling with bones!
 Shaking off a severe case of the heebie-jeebies I walk onwards and try to stop looking to the side of me but I can’t.
 I find myself fixated with the varying sizes of skulls embedded into the walls some of which I can unfortunately tell are very small.
 The tunnels on first impression are pretty and lined with fairly dim lighting casting an eerie glow.
 It’s cold and I can’t help but wonder which busy #Parisian street we are currently walking under and which we’ll exit onto.
 This is until I see the plaques scattered about the walls and wander over to read them.
-Thankfully I can read this beautiful #language better than I can speak it so the longing of these words is not lost on me.
-Suddenly, as much as I appreciate seeing this slice of history I feel like I’m being disrespectful so I walk the rest with eyes averted apologetically.
+Thankfully I can read this beautiful language better than I can speak it so the longing of these words is not lost on me.
+As much as I appreciate seeing this slice of history I suddenly feel like I’m being disrespectful so I walk the rest with eyes averted apologetically.